Ford 6.0L Powerstroke Intake Installation

 Make sure you replace the large black coolant o-ring in the front where the intake lays, the EGR cooler coolant o-ring, EGR passage gasket, as well as replacing the turbo oil feed gasket and drain o-rings.
-The intake gasket kit is relatively inexpensive.
+It all comes as a EGR gasket kit.
 The rest of the kit is for the EGR system and the intake temperature sensor.
 Technically the intake gaskets are considered reusable, however they do come in the kit so might as well use them.
 The Ford EGR cooler gasket kit does not include intake gaskets.

 Care must be taken to be sure the EGR cooler gaskets get correctly mounted in the exhaust side as well as the intake EGR port.
 You can use a tacky gasket holder to hold the gaskets as you assemble to ease the process.

 When installing the intake, make sure that it sits flatly onto the cylinder heads.
 It will sit slighty raised at the front where the intake gasket meets the coolant o-ring.
 If it is cocked anywhere else, try fiddling with the bolts that are stuck into the intake gasket to see if they are causing the problem.
 If not, look for anything like a wire that is trapped underneath the intake.
 Tighten the bolts down according to torque spec.